qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

   It can also be used as field name replacement in the :ref:`expression builder
   <vector_expressions>`, easing expressions understanding and reviews.
   Aliases are saved in project file.
-* :guilabel:`Comment`: displays the field's comment as shown in the :guilabel:`Source Fields` tab, in a read-only state.
+* :guilabel:`Comment`: displays the field's comment as shown in the :guilabel:`Fields` tab, in a read-only state.
 This information is shown as tooltip when hovering over the field label in a feature form.
 * |checkbox| :guilabel:`Editable`: uncheck this option to set the field read-only (not manually modifiable) even when the layer is in edit mode.
 Note that checking this setting doesn't override any edit limitation from the provider.